-The Phantom drill is a very effective drill for tipping and aligning the stance fore-aft, balancing on the outside ski and a lot of other good side effects.
-It really is at the root of any great ski turn.
+The Phantom drill is a very effective drill for tipping and aligning the stance fore-aft, balancing on the outside ski, and a lot of other good side effects.
+It really is at the root of any great ski turn, as it teaches clean turns, with a definite release, transfer and engagement.
 This is one of the drills you simply can't do too much of!

 Make sure you incorporate this drill into your ski warmup routine this winter season... it is part of mine!